Ministries Supported by the Catholic Appeal

 Relief & Hope Services

-“I always envisioned Catholic Charities as a place where you can turn if you feel you have no hope and you’re down and out,” - Stephen Letourneau
+“I always envisioned Catholic Charities as a place where you can turn if you feel you have no hope.” - Stephen Letourneau

 Relief & Hope Services is a Catholic Charities Maine Parish Social Ministry program that provides emergency assistance to people around the state.
 Volunteers, such as Julie Abbott, featured in a recent article in Harvest magazine, try to connect people with needed services or in some cases provide them with small amounts of money or gift cards.
 Relief & Hope Services receives around 1700 requests each year for assistance.
 Read about the program.